CVE-Factory: Scaling Expert-Level Agentic Tasks for Code Security Vulnerability: Discussion

 \paragraph{Why do agents fall back to mock and static tests despite explicit constraints?} All agents are prompted to avoid mocks and static tests, with Checker specifically tasked to identify and fix them.
-Yet 52 mock and 51 static test failures persist.
+Yet 52 mock and 51 static-test failures persist.
 Analysis traces most cases to early-stage decisions.
-In CVE-2025-5895, Analyzer records: ``due to repository complexity, only one file is selected.''
-In CVE-2025-53003, Analyzer decides to mock because ``source program too complex.''
-Downstream agents inherit these decisions, and even Checker justifies rather than rejects, arguing ``building the full Janssen project would be very complex.''
-This reveals a fundamental tension: \textbf{agents prioritize task completion over constraints.} When direct approaches fail repeatedly, they fall back to simpler alternatives.
+In CVE-2025-5895, Analyzer records: `due to repository complexity, only one file is selected.''
+In CVE-2025-53003, Analyzer decides to mock because `source program too complex.''
+Downstream agents inherit these decisions, and even Checker sometimes rationalizes rather than rejects them, arguing that ``building the full Janssen project would be very complex.''
+This reveals a fundamental tension: \textbf{agents prioritize task completion over constraints when faithful reproduction becomes difficult.} Our follow-up Judger study further supports this diagnosis.
+A V1 judging prompt still made 16 false positives among 70 cases, mainly because it was persuaded by upstream rationalizations.
+After adding a 10-category auditing schema, few-shot examples, and strict anchoring instructions to ignore upstream defenses and extract only the core issue, the V2 Judger achieved full agreement with human review on 500 CVEs.
+This suggests that future versions should make Stage 6 more adversarial: Checker should audit artifacts independently rather than inherit agents' justifications.